kowshik0594/kowshik0594/README.md

 👋 Hi, I’m @kowshik0594
-👀 I’m interested in SQL, Oracle, database design, and technical mentoring
+👀 I’m interested in  software development with a strong foundation in programming and a keen interest in building scalable and efficient applications.
-🌱 I’m currently learning advanced query optimization and exploring Android development
-💞️ I’m looking to collaborate on database-driven applications, technical assessments, and educational tools
+🌱 I’m currently learning Bachelor of technology in the Department of Computer Science and Engineering 💞️ I’m looking to collaborate on database-driven applications, technical assessments, and educational tools
-📫 How to reach me: [Email- thkowshik1@gmail.COM],[Linkedin Profile- https://www.linkedin.com/in/kowshik-t-h-887222248 ]
+📫 How to reach me: [Email- thkowshik1@gmail.com],[Linkedin Profile- https://www.linkedin.com/in/kowshik-t-h-887222248 ]

 <!---